TritonDataCenter/sdc-cloudapi/docs/index.md

 optionally the list of `method` values, are given as query string parameters to the endpoint.

-Unlike HTTP signature, which signs the current `Date` and implicitly allows use only a set time into the future (to account for clock skew), pre-signed URLs are valid up until an arbitrary future expiry date.
+Pre-signed URLs are valid up until an arbitrary future expiry date.
 The `expires` field is a positive integer containing the UNIX timestamp at which the signature should become invalid.
+This is different from HTTP signatures which sign the `Date` header and account for clock skew by accepting values of the `Date` header up to a limited time into the future.

 The list of permissible `method` values is optional -- if not given, the signature will be validated against the signing string with just the request's